fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

 The [fusebit/everyauth-express](https://github.com/fusebit/everyauth-express) project is the easiest way to call third-party APIs from your app without learning OAuth.

 The day has come to add integrations to your app.
-You want to connect to third-party services like Salesforce, Slack, or HubSpot on behalf of your users.
-The first problem you need to solve is having your users authorize your app to access external APIs.
-The solution usually requires you to do the following:
+Say you want to connect to your users' Salesforce, Slack, or HubSpot.
+The first step is having your users authorize your app to access those APIs.
+This usually requires you to do the following:

 - Register an OAuth client for a specific service.
 - Take your users through the OAuth authorization flow.
 - Update your database and logic to store and refresh your users' credentials for later use.

-The [fusebit/everyauth-express](https://github.com/fusebit/everyauth-express) project makes this authorization and credential management work disappear so that you can focus on the integration logic.
+The [fusebit/everyauth-express](https://github.com/fusebit/everyauth-express) project makes this authorization and credential management work disappear so that you can focus on the core of your app.

 ```javascript
 import everyauth from '@fusebit/everyauth-express';